-Date: November 13, 2013-January 3, 2014, Star shows daily beginning at 5pm every hour and half hour
+Date: November 13, 2014-January 3, 2015, Star shows daily 5pm-midnight

 One of the most popular holiday attractions in the Big Apple, “Holiday Under the Stars” at Time Warner Center features twelve 14-foot stars that hang from the ceiling of the 150-foot Great Room.
 The stars are lit by the largest specialty crafted display of illuminated color mixing in the world.
 This must-see display is choreographed to festive tunes providing a holiday atmosphere unlike any other in New York.

 Location: 10 Columbus Circle at 59th Street